Gigantic (song): Single

-4AD label executive Ivo Watts-Russell didn't believe there was a track on Surfer Rosa that would get much radio play, so he approached producer Gil Norton to re-record "Gigantic" and "River Euphrates" with the intention of releasing them as the band's first single.
-It would be the first time Norton would record with the Pixies, and the circumstances made him a bit nervous because he was a fan of the band and Steve Albini's work.
-Most of the changes he made would be in the way the recordings were mixed while minor alterations were made in "Gigantic"'s arrangement.
-The single was released in the United Kingdom on 4AD as a 12-inch Vinyl Record and on CD.
+4AD label executive Ivo Watts-Russell did not believe there was a track on Surfer Rosa that would get much radio play, so he approached producer Gil Norton to re-record "Gigantic" and "River Euphrates" with the intention of releasing them as the band's first single.
+It was the first time Norton would record with the Pixies, and the circumstances made him a bit nervous because he was a fan of the band and Steve Albini's work.
+Most of the changes he made were in the way the recordings were mixed while minor alterations were made in "Gigantic"'s arrangement.
+The single was released in the United Kingdom on 4AD as a 12-inch single and on CD.
 The CD version was re-issued in 1999.
 (No version of this single was ever released in the United States.)
-The single would also include a live version of "Vamos" (a song that also appeared on mini-LP, Come On Pilgrim and their first LP Surfer Rosa) and a live cover of the song "In Heaven (The Lady in The Radiator Song)" from the David Lynch movie Eraserhead, both recorded at the Town and Country Club in London.
+The single also included a live version of "Vamos" (a song that also appeared on mini-LP, Come On Pilgrim and their first LP Surfer Rosa) and a live cover of the song "In Heaven (The Lady in The Radiator Song)" from the David Lynch movie Eraserhead, both recorded at the Town and Country Club in London.

-Based on the results of this re-recording, Gil Norton would be asked to produce the next album, Doolittle.
+Based on the results of this re-recording, Gil Norton was asked to produce the next album, Doolittle.
 The back cover of the 12 inch features a large leather glove.